Cinerama Dome: History

-21st Century
+21st century

-In 2002 after a two-year closure, the Cinerama Dome was reopened as a part of Pacific Theatres' ArcLight Hollywood complex.
-The dome remains essentially unchanged though there have been improvements, notably in the acoustics.
+In 2002, after a two-year closure, the Cinerama Dome was reopened as a part of Pacific Theatres' ArcLight Hollywood complex.
+The dome remains essentially unchanged, though there have been improvements, notably, in the acoustics.
 But for the first time ever, the Cinerama Dome began showing movies in the three-projector format.
-It is one of only three such theaters in the world.
+It is one of four known Cinerama theaters left in the world, the others include: Pictureville Cinema, Seattle Cinerama, The New Neon Cinema, and Cinerama restorationist and former Canadian broadcast engineer, Tom H. March's Calgary basement.